UKHomeOffice/engineering-guidance-and-standards/docs/patterns/using-generative-ai.md

 When using generative AI services to generate code.

-- Take care to not expose internal business processes, technology, configuration or secret in prompts - if necessary abstract problems sufficiently to avoid specifics needing to be used
+- Take care to not expose internal business processes, technology, configuration or secrets in prompts - if necessary, abstract problems sufficiently to avoid specifics needing to be used
 - Tag generated code blocks with some tagging scheme
 - [Be aware of the potential for data poisoning](https://www.ncsc.gov.uk/blog-post/thinking-about-security-ai-systems).
 Do not explicitly trust generated code - it must be subject to regular peer review as with any other written code
 - You are responsible for all code you commit, regardless of how it has been created or generated